biaslab/biaslab-hugo/content/teaching/bmlip.md

 News and Announcements
 </h2>

+- (14-Jan 2025) Due to the recent cyber attack, the course schedule has been shifted after 14-Jan 2025.
+Please follow the news channel in Piazza, and check the updated table below!
 - (02-Dec-2024) Sometimes the online notebook viewer (NBviewer) for the lecture notes does not work.
 In that case, you can view the lecture notebooks straight at the github repository https://github.com/bertdv/BMLIP, since github has a built-in notebook viewer as well.
 In particular,
   - [view the lecture notes here](https://github.com/bertdv/BMLIP/tree/master/lessons/notebooks).
   - [view the exercises here](https://github.com/bertdv/BMLIP/tree/master/lessons/exercises).